humbertosouza/keyboardFlip/README.md

 ## How to use

-Download ZIP file contained.
-The source file is available under the src folder.
+Download ZIP file contained. or compile the source code using Java 6.

-On a terminal, using a JRE 6 engine or newer, run
+On a terminal, run

 ```shell
 $java -jar keyboardv1.jar**